-- Voluntarily maintaining its Family Self-Sufficiency Program size over minimum requirements. - Providing no-cost financial education to FSS program participants and providing access to Individual Development Accounts (IDA). - Providing Homeownership Vouchers to families who are eligible. - Partnering with other agencies, such as the State of Oregon Adult and Family Services Division and Work Source, to provide supportive services to participating households, including case management, supportive services, and/or employment services. - Continue with programs such as Health Careers Northwest (HCNW) sponsored by Work Source and federal grants. - Established an independent model and program for self-funding of a program noted as "Housing Plus".
+- Voluntarily maintaining its Family Self-Sufficiency Program size over minimum requirements. - Providing no-cost financial education to FSS program participants and providing access to Individual Development Accounts (IDA). - Providing Homeownership Vouchers to families who are eligible. - Actively pulling of the FSS interest list to brief and explain enrollment and eligibility.